GameBridgeAI/ts_serialize/README.md

 **Inheritance**

-Extend `Serializable` from a base class
+You can extend `Serializable` from a base class, and make further extensions to your base class; properties from parent classes are included when serializing and deserializing.

 ```ts
 class Base extends Serializable<Base> {